 - Press and release the Power On/Standby button. - This method initiates a controlled shutdown of applications and the OS before the server enters standby mode. - Press and hold the Power On/Standby button for more than 4 seconds to force the server to enter standby mode.
 This method forces the server to enter standby mode without properly exiting applications and the OS.
-If an application stops - Use a virtual power button selection through iLO.
+If an application stops responding, you can use this method to force a shutdown. - Use a virtual power button selection through iLO.
+This method initiates a controlled remote shutdown of applications and the OS before the server enters standby mode.